mnordhaus/markusnordhaus.io/content/home/intexperiences.md

   columns: '1'
 ---
 ![World Map of visited countries or countries worked with remotely](home/worldmap.png) From Germany, he flew small aircraft to almost every corner of Europe.
-Since the beginning of 2019, he has been flying around the United States.
+Since the beginning of 2019, he flies through the USA.

-Markus appreciates learning about new cultures and thereby seeing the world from different perspectives.
+Markus enjoys learning about new cultures and thereby seeing the world from different perspectives.